 The files of a novelWriter project are stored in a dedicated project folder.
 The project structure is kept in a file at the root of this folder called nwProject.nwx.
-All the document files and associated meta data is stored in other folders below the project folder.
-For more technical details about what all the files mean and how they're organised, see the How Data is Stored section.
+All the document files and associated meta data are stored in other folders below the project folder.
+For a more technical description of what all the files mean and how they're organised, see the How Data is Stored section.